antonycourtney/tabli/src/NOTES.md

         - Let's put all the SVG buttons in single flexbox in Storybook so we can check alignment...

     - WHY is entering text in the search box SO laggy??
 MUST FIX

+14Dec: - Still looks to me like expand button aligned with baseline of text instead of being vertically centered.
+SO annoying...